vishnupriyaE553/waste_management_AI_model/README.md

 # waste_management_AI_model

-Title: AI-Enabled Waste Classification System under Green Technology and Sustainability Theme
+## Title: AI-Enabled Waste Classification System under Green Technology and Sustainability Theme

+## ♻️ AI Waste Classifier

+An AI-powered waste classification system that identifies different types of waste materials from images using Deep Learning (CNN) and provides an interactive web interface built with Streamlit.

-Problem Statement:
+## 📌 Problem Statement

-With the rapid growth of urban areas and consumer waste, improper waste sorting has become a significant environmental issue.
-In many developing regions, workers manually sort waste into categories like plastic, paper, metal, glass, and organic matter.
-This manual sorting takes a lot of time, is prone to mistakes, and poses health risks for workers.

-Poor sorting results in more landfill waste, pollution, and ineffective recycling.
-It affects environmental sustainability and adds to climate change.
+Effective waste segregation is a critical challenge in modern waste management systems.
+Manual sorting is time-consuming, error-prone, and inefficient.
+This project aims to automate waste classification by using a deep learning model that can classify waste images into predefined categories, assisting in smarter and faster waste management solutions.
 This project aims to develop an AI-assisted waste classification system that can analyze images of waste and predict their material category, helping to improve recycling efficiency and reduce environmental impact, while analyzing the limitations of model performance caused by dataset quality and real-world variability.

+## 🎯 Project Objectives

+- Build a deep learning model to classify waste images into categories.
+- Use transfer learning to improve performance with limited data.
+- Deploy the trained model using a simple and user-friendly web interface.
+- Allow users to upload an image and get instant classification results.

+## 🗂️ Waste Categories

+The model is trained to classify images into six categories:

+📦 Cardboard
+🍾 Glass
+🥫 Metal
+🗞️ Paper
+🧴 Plastic
+🗑️ Trash

-🚀 Features:
+## 🚀 Features:

 - Upload an image of waste (JPG, JPEG, PNG)
 - AI-assisted classifies into six categories:
-       -Cardboard 📦
-       -Glass 🍾
-       -Metal 🥫
-       -Paper 🗞️
-       -Plastic 🧴
-       -Trash 🗑️
 - Displays prediction confidence
 - Interactive Streamlit web interface
 - Light and Dark mode UI support

-Tools Stack :
+## 🧠 Tools and Technology Stack :

-1. Google Colab:

-GPU acceleration for faster model training
-Easy file handling and dataset management
-Supports Python, TensorFlow, and libraries required for deep learning

-2. Python Programming Language used for the entire development of Data loading, Model building, Model training, Model testing.

-3. TensorFlow & Keras frameworks used for: Image preprocessing, Model creation (MobileNetV2 + custom layers), Compilation and training, Saving/loading the .keras model.

-4. Streamlit for frontend web framework for deployment: Upload and preview images, Run real-time predictions using the trained model, Display confidence and waste category, Provide an interactive UI
+🔹 Machine Learning

+TensorFlow / Keras
+Convolutional Neural Networks (CNN)
+Transfer Learning (MobileNetV2)

+🔹 Frontend

+Streamlit (Python-based web framework)

+🔹 Development Tools

+Google Colab (model training)
+VS Code (application development)
+GitHub (version control)

-Dataset Preparation:
+## 🗂️ Dataset Preparation:

 The model is trained on the **TrashType Image Dataset**, which contains images belonging to the following classes: